escuccim/resume/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

 This is a Laravel package which allows you to maintain and display an online CV in multiple languages.
-It is not yet ready for public use, but should be soon.

 ## Install
 This package uses Laravel's standard Auth so if you do not have this you should add it before using this.